In this high-tech world we live in, especially in a high-tech business like blogging, it becomes really difficult to disconnect.

 It’s not a badge of honor to say that you haven’t taken a day off in 10 years.
-Don’t get me wrong; it’s great to be a company man or woman – to an extent.
-No one ever says on their deathbed that they wish they had put in more time at the office.
+Don’t get me wrong, though; it’s great to be a ‘company man’ or ‘woman’ — to an extent.
+No one ever says on their deathbed that they wish they had put more time in at the office.
 In fact, it’s quite the opposite.
 They say that they wished they had spent more time with the ones they loved.

 So, if we always have our contacts and emails within an arm’s reach, might we not be as well-replenished as we think?
 Without the distraction that electronic communication, email, texts, and phone calls bring, we create head space to appreciate that which we have come to see and experience for ourselves.
 It also helps us to communicate with ourselves, and each other without distraction.